sapphi-red/vue-routider/docs/src/pages/Limitations.md

 - `<router-link>` is not supported. [#15][]
 - Adding routes dynamically is not supported.
   - `router.addRoute`/`router.removeRoute` is disabled.
 Although you can call this function using `as Router`.
 This will break types of `router.push` and so on.
-- Alias paths' type check would not work correctly with more than 10 paths.
-(Simillar with `Promise.all`.)

 [#4]: https://github.com/sapphi-red/vue-routider/issues/4
 [#15]: https://github.com/sapphi-red/vue-routider/issues/15